HardyScheel/beautiful-jekyll/_posts/2018-12-03-eclipse-setting-up-eclipse-for-java.md

 ![eclipse-javafx8-access-restriction-bug-1][eclipse-javafx8-access-restriction-bug-1]

+Some solutions don't work:
-Trying to add jfxrt.jar to the Java build path doesn't help.
+- Trying to add jfxrt.jar to the Java build path doesn't help.
 Because it's already in there.
-Trying to loosen the severity level of the Java compiler errors/warnings doesn't help.
+- Trying to loosen the severity level of the Java compiler errors/warnings doesn't help.

-The fastest workaround (but no solution) is to set a loosen access rule to your build path:
+_**Workaround:**_ The fastest workaround (but no solution) is to set a loosen access rule to your build path:

-- In your project properties -> Java Build Path -> Libraries: edit the 'Access rules' for your current JRE.
+In your project properties -> Java Build Path -> Libraries: edit the 'Access rules' for your current JRE.
-- Add javafx/** as an accessible rule.

 ![eclipse-javafx8-access-restriction-bug-2][eclipse-javafx8-access-restriction-bug-2]

+Add javafx/** as an accessible rule.

 ![eclipse-javafx8-access-restriction-bug-3][eclipse-javafx8-access-restriction-bug-3]

+After adding the accessible rule.

 ![eclipse-javafx8-access-restriction-bug-4][eclipse-javafx8-access-restriction-bug-4]

+Alternate Solution: You can also use an "Alternate JRE" as system library, to loosen this restriction.

+### Ressources for further reading

+- [Eclipse bug report: No JavaFX in JavaSE-1.8 EE](https://bugs.eclipse.org/bugs/show_bug.cgi?id=431067)

 [eclipse-javafx8-access-restriction-bug-1]: /img/eclipse-setting-up-eclipse-for-java/eclipse-javafx8-access-restriction-bug-1.png "Eclipse error message: Access restriction: The type 'Application' is not API (restriction on required library 'C:\Program Files\Java\jre1.8.0_191\lib\ext\jfxrt.jar')"
 [eclipse-javafx8-access-restriction-bug-2]: /img/eclipse-setting-up-eclipse-for-java/eclipse-javafx8-access-restriction-bug-2.png "In your project properties -> Java Build Path -> Libraries: edit the 'Access rules' for your current JRE."
 [eclipse-javafx8-access-restriction-bug-3]: /img/eclipse-setting-up-eclipse-for-java/eclipse-javafx8-access-restriction-bug-3.png "Add javafx/** as an accessible rule."
 [eclipse-javafx8-access-restriction-bug-4]: /img/eclipse-setting-up-eclipse-for-java/eclipse-javafx8-access-restriction-bug-4.png "Add javafx/** as an accessible rule.)"

-Alternate Solution: You can also use an "Alternate JRE" as system library, to loosen this restriction.

-### Ressources for further reading

-- [Eclipse bug report: No JavaFX in JavaSE-1.8 EE](https://bugs.eclipse.org/bugs/show_bug.cgi?id=431067)
----